-o During August, staff has been drafting legislation pursuant to the outline Stark-Moore proposal.
-I have asked the Finance Committee staff to give technical assistance and Treasury has also provided drafting assistance.
-However, that should not be interpreted as meaning that this proposal will be introduced in the Senate without change or that the proposal will not be carefully scrutinized or substantial changes would not be considered.

-- O Congressman Stark intends to hold a subcommittee markup at the end of this month. - o If there is substantial agreement in subcommittee, it is likely that a full Ways and Means Committee markup would follow shortly thereafter. - o It is likely that hearings on life insurance taxes would not be held before the last half of October.
-That would mean that Senate action and and conference could be concluded this year, but it is not a certainty. - of the major issues, but that there is insufficient time to resolve the issue this year, it is possible that Chairman Rostenkowski and I would announce an intention to apply a January 1, 1984 effective date to legislation which could be concluded in the Spring.
+- o During August, staff drafted legislation pursuant to the outline Stark-Moore proposal.
+I asked the Finance Committee staff to give technical assistance and Treasury has also provided drafting assistance.
+The discussion draft was released this week.
+However, that should not be interpreted as meaning that this proposal will be introduced in the Senate without change or that the proposal will not be carefully scrutinized or substantial changes would not be considered. - Congressman Stark intends to hold a subcommittee markup at the end of this month (September 27th) after the industry has had an opportunity to review the draft. - If there is substantial agreement in subcommittee, it is likely that a full Ways and Means Committee markup would follow shortly thereafter. - o It is likely that Finance Committee hearings on life insurance taxes will not be held before the last half of October.
+That would mean that Senate action and and conference could be concluded this year, but it is not a certainty. - o If it seems as though there is substantial agreement on most of the major issues, but that there is insufficient time to resolve the issue this year, it is possible that Chairman Rostenkowski and I would announce an intention to apply a January 1, 1984 effective date to legislation whicih could be concluded in the Spring.